Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

 \subsubsection{RCG method}

-To solve (P3.1), we adopt the Riemannian conjugate gradient (RCG) method, which generalizes the classical conjugate gradient algorithm over curved spaces, as a manifold is a topological space that locally resembles the Euclidean space [28],[29].
+To solve (P3.1), we adopt the RCG method, which generalizes the classical conjugate gradient algorithm over curved spaces, as a manifold is a topological space that locally resembles the Euclidean space \cite{ref28,ref29}.
 At any point, tangent vectors give all feasible updating directions, and their set is the tangent space

 Based on this definition, the RCG method proceeds by i) computing the Riemannian gradient, ii) determining the conjugate search direction, and iii) applying a retraction operation to ensure that updated variables remain on the manifold.